 February 2015

-Lee-Anne Walters, a Flint resident and mother of four, contacted EPA with concerns about the dark sediment in her tap water.
+Lee-Anne Walters, a Flint resident and mother of four, contacted the EPA with concerns about the dark sediment in her tap water.
 She thought of the possibility that it could make her children sick.
 The test results revealed that her water had 104 parts per billion (ppb) of lead.

 Conversely, most Flint residents were more concerned and complained about other aspects of their water, such as its taste, smell, and color.